anshunayak1987/deep-learning-challenge/README.md

 7. Split the preprocessed data into a features array, X, and a target array, y.
 Use these arrays and the train_test_split function to split the data into training and testing datasets.

-8.Scale the training and testing features datasets by creating a StandardScaler instance, fitting it to the training data, then using the transform function.
+8. Scale the training and testing features datasets by creating a StandardScaler instance, fitting it to the training data, then using the transform function.

+Step 2: Compile, Train, and Evaluate the Model